 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Opportunities to meet semiconductor industry human resources
+Opportunities to meet the human resources needs of the semiconductor industry

 Báo Nhân dânBáo Nhân dân14/04/2025

 In Vietnam, the semiconductor industry is still quite new, mainly performing chip design, testing and packaging, and there are no large-scale manufacturing plants.
 In recent times, Vietnam has continuously welcomed large-scale investment projects from the world's leading technology corporations such as Intel, Samsung, Amkor, Hana Micron...
 More than 50 international enterprises have participated in the market, typically Intel, Amkor, Hana Micron (packaging, testing); Marvell, Synopsys, Cadence (chip design)...
-In addition, domestic enterprises such as Viettel, FPT, VNChip... have also participated.
-Vietnam is focusing on the semiconductor industry, considered the "backbone" of the digital economy with a focus on human resource development.
+In addition, domestic enterprises such as Viettel,FPT , VNChip... have also participated.
+Vietnam is focusing on the semiconductor technology industry, considered the "backbone" of the digital economy with a focus on human resource development.

 Wave of opening semiconductor training industry

 Hanoi University of Science and Technology has developed two direct majors and seven closely related majors to the semiconductor microchip technology group, with more than 3,300 students.
 Hanoi National University trains about 1,500 students each year and will double in the coming time.
 Notably, from 2025, the University of Technology (Hanoi National University) will open 3 out of 4 majors on semiconductors such as Electronic and Telecommunications Engineering Technology oriented towards microchip design; Materials Technology (Material Technology and Microelectronics program); Data Science (Data Science and Engineering program).
-Danang University will enroll students in the microchip design major from 2024 at units such as the University of Science and Technology, the University of Technical Education, and the Vietnam-Korea University of Information Technology and Communications.
+Danang University will enroll students in the microchip design major from 2024 at units such as the University of Science and Technology, University of Technical Education, Vietnam-Korea University of Information Technology and Communications.

 This wave has spread to other private and public schools.
 Schools such as Hanoi University of Science and Technology (USTH), FPT University, Phenikaa University, Saigon International University, and Can Tho University have all opened new majors from 2024.
 The University of Natural Sciences (Vietnam National University, Hanoi) has cooperated with Yang Ming Chiao Tung University (Taiwan, China) to open a bachelor's degree in semiconductor technology.
-Vietnam Japan University (Vietnam National University, Hanoi) has also recruited 100 new semiconductor engineers from 2025.
+Vietnam-Japan University (Vietnam National University, Hanoi) has also recruited 100 new semiconductor engineers from 2025.

 High demands on students